sharath559/aboutMe/README.md

         Responsive UI with Material-UI components.

       2. API Showcase
               Developed a library of REST APIs for various use cases with Node.js and Express.js.
               Included JWT-based authentication and database integration with MongoDB.
               Documented APIs using Swagger.

       3. React Component Library
               A collection of reusable React components styled with Material-UI and Bootstrap.
               Includes examples for forms, modals, and dashboards.

-🌱 What I’m Learning
+🌱 What I’m Learning -
-      Advanced React concepts (Context API, React Query).
+      * Advanced React concepts (Context API, React Query).
-      AWS services for deployment and scalability.
+      * AWS services for deployment and scalability.
+      * LLM-Powered Document Search (RAG Model) -Developed a Retrieval-Augmented Generation (RAG) model using Mistral to process PDFs and extract key insights.
+        -Designed workflows in Dataiku for preprocessing and analysis of large datasets.
+        -Integrated APIs to deliver AI-enhanced search capabilities for structured and unstructured data.

 📫 Let’s Connect
       Email: sharathy59@gmail.com
       LinkedIn: Sharath Chandra